Tyil/website/_tutorials/freebsd-mailserver-part-3-imap-and-sasl-with-dovecot.md

 they are, with the exception of the following two blocks.

 #### service imap-login
-This will enable imaps, IMAP over SSL, and disable plain imap.
+This will enable imaps, IMAP over SSL, and disable plain IMAP.

 {% highlight ini %}
 service-imap-login {